wp-plugins/wp-headlineanimator/readme.txt

 == Features ==
 * As a forum signature can be called _very_often_, it is pointless generating the picture from scratch via PHP
 * The gif image is updated everytime you WRITE, DELETE or MODIFY a post.
-* The Plugin is Polyglot-Compatible (this is a plugin for multilingual blogs)
+* The Plugin is qTranslate-Compatible (this is a plugin for multilingual blogs)

 == Installation ==
 1. Upload the contents of the wp-headlineanimator directory into your wordpress plugin directory.